-Amazon eyeing three Seattle spots for new warehouses, documents show
+Amazon is eyeing three Seattle spots for new warehouses, documents show

 Amazon’s Georgetown facility, also owned by Prologis, was the nation’s first multistory, truck-accessible warehouse — but far from the last.
 Vertical warehouse space has taken off in recent years, boosted in part by demand from online retailers clamoring to have more storage space near large metropolitan areas.

 Amazon in recent years has focused on building warehouses closer to consumers, in part to enable faster delivery times; the company in 2019 promised one-day shipping for its Prime customers.
-A necklace of current and planned Amazon warehouses now rings Seattle, in Everett, Georgetown, SeaTac, Kent, Sumner, Tacoma, Lakewood, DuPont and Bremerton, according to logistics research firm MWPVL.
+A necklace of current and planned Amazon warehouses now rings Seattle, in Georgetown, Everett, SeaTac, Kent, Sumner, Tacoma, Lakewood, DuPont and Bremerton, according to logistics research firm MWPVL.
 Amazon announced Thursday the planned opening of a new warehouse in Arlington later this year.

 Amazon typically strives to keep its name out of permit filings.
 The company’s name appears once on the Seattle warehouse permitting documents, though it’s not immediately visible: The documents seem to have been redacted by changing the color of some text to white to make it indistinguishable from the background.
 The hidden digital text appears when highlighted.
 One such block of text, referring to space allotted among fleets of delivery vans at the Lowe’s site, reads “NOT PER AMAZON STANDARD.”